astoff/code-cells.el/README.md

 - Evaluate a cell with the same key combinations that would otherwise evaluate the region (but still acting on the region instead if it is active, as stipulated by the `:use-region` flag).
-This is done for a couple of different major modes via key remaps, which see.
+This is done for a couple of different modes via key remaps, which see.

 ``` elisp
 (require 'cells)